meilisearch/documentation/learn/advanced/asynchronous_operations.md

 3. Once the task has completed processing, Meilisearch marks it as `succeeded`, if it was successful, or `failed`, if there was an error.
 4. Tasks marked as `succeeded` or `failed` are not deleted and will remain visible in [the task list](/reference/api/tasks.md#get-all-tasks)

 Tasks are processed in the order they were enqueued, with one exception: `dumpCreation`.
 Dumps are prioritized over all other tasks in the queue.
-Their `uid` still represents when they were enqueued relative to other tasks, and their `indexUid` is `null`.
+Their task `uid` still reflects when they were enqueued relative to other tasks.

 ## Terminate Meilisearch while a task is being processed